DENIS O’CALLAHAN’S ADDRESS TO THE 2018 CONVENTION

 With this we were able to get close to about 120 feet and because this structure here it acted like a big capacity hat or a thick element you might say.
 This proved to be very effective and it wasn’t too heavy for the ship.
 The part up here was fairly lightweight and that classic antenna was used throughout the lifetime on the operation.

 Another thing that we did was lay a permanent mooring, so that instead of laying anchors in the middle of the Gulf, bearing in mind that it is about 150 feet deep out there, it takes a long while to haul the anchor up, and also the anchors could drag in rough weather.
-We hadn’t anticipated laying a mooring and we had a chain from the Hobsonville airbase, two big conical buoys, which had been used for mooring the seaplanes at Hobsonville Air Base and Matt Matthews and I wound the two cones together base to base to make one big di-conical buoy.
-We also obtained some chain – I can’t remember where the chain came from, and we fabricated some anchors out of old steel sections – i-beams and we fabricated these anchors.
+We had anticipated laying a mooring and we had obtained from the Hobsonville airbase, two big conical buoys, which had been used for mooring the seaplanes at Hobsonville Air Base and Matt Matthews and I welded the two cones together base to base to make one big di-conical buoy.
+We also obtained some chain – I can’t remember where the chain came from, and we fabricated some anchors out of rolled steel sections – I-beams and we fabricated these anchors.